 The major focus of the Pamunkey Indian Museum is to teach about the Pamunkey people and their way of life throughout history, from the ice age to the present.
-Tools and other items are shown as they would have been seen and used by the Native Americans of that period.
+Tools and other items are shown as they would have been seen and used by Pamunkey Indians of that period.
 Original artifacts are displayed along with replicas based on the most up-to-date information on how things were made, handled, used, and worn out.
-It is hoped visitors will be inspired by our history and whether by a brisk walk through or studying some period in detail, an interest will be generated about the lives of the people who left this great legacy.
+It is hoped that visitors will be inspired by the history and whether by a brisk walk through or studying some period in detail, an interest will be generated about the lives of the people who left this great legacy.

 Built to resemble the houses of the ancient Pamunkey, the museum now houses their story.
 Set within the quiet confines of the reservation, the museum is the only documented history of a tribe that has existed on its present homeland since the Ice Ages and played a significant leadership role in the activities of Virginia's American Indian population throughout history.